“That’s the set-up”: Man 'faints' as he enters building; video raises suspicions

 - The incredible moment he held a door and tried to enter a building before leaving it to seemingly hit him left a woman who was trailing him intrigued

-- The footage in which he quickly got on his feet as the woman stood got a netizen saying it was a set-up
+- The footage in which he quickly got on his feet as the woman stood in disbelief got a netizen saying it was a set-up

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find “Recommended for you” block on the home page and enjoy!